orbeon/orbeon-forms-doc/xforms/xpath/extension-form-runner.md

 </xf:instance>
 ```

 _NOTE: The Form Runner metadata instance is maintained by Form Builder.
 We do not recommend making changes to that instance._

+[SINCE Orbeon Forms 2018.2]

+The resulting value is always evaluated as an AVT.

 ## Wizard functions